 Healthy chromium levels in the body will aid in the production of serotonin and release of norepinephrine.
 Serotonin is generally thought to optimize mood and happiness.
 Norepinephrine supports brain function and can play a role in energy and alertness.
 Chromium also supports a healthy diet by increasing insulin utilization, increasing appetite, and playing a role in an optimized metabolism.

 Iodine’s role in the body is mostly known for its thyroid support.
 The thyroid plays an integral role in the body’s metabolism.
-Deficiencies in iodine can lead to low activity in the thyroid creating symptoms such as tiredness, unhappy mood, and brain fog.
+Deficiencies in iodine can lead to low activity in the thyroid creating an unhappy mood and brain fog.
 For the young adult, a deficiency in iodine may lead to developmental issues that are hard to reverse.

 Iron deficiency is sometimes correlated with a short attention span, feelings of unhappiness and worry.
 For young adults, it can affect brain development and in mature adults’ deficiency can lead to exhaustion.
 Increasing iron in the body through diet or supplementation can support brain function, support a balanced mood, and support energy levels.